🔄

 The space between the ring and the tube matters as much as the ring size.
 Adjusting this gap can prevent discomfort and make escaping (accidental or intentional!) much harder.

-Pro Tip: If you’d like more detailed instructions on measuring cages and rings to avoid common fit issues, visit Chastity Cages Co’s full measurement guide.
+Pro Tip: If you’d like more detailed instructions on measuring cages to avoid common fit issues, visit Lockd’s full measurement guide.

 Back to top ↑